 A Plan Framework was established for creating the city’s long-range multimodal street network vision.
 The framework builds from the City’s prior Comprehensive Plan and Subarea Plans, as well as other agency transportation improvement programs.
-Below are the five key themes used to create the Transportation Master Plan and project list.
+Below are the five key themes used to create the Transportation Master Plan and project list.Maintain Connected Networks

-5.3.5.1 Maintain Connected Networks

-The Transportation Systems Plan specifically identifies the primary and secondary routes for each of the major travel modes within the city.
+The Transportation Element specifically identifies the primary and secondary routes for each of the major travel modes within the city.
 When layering these separate network plans together, urban corridors were classified as “Auto Priority”, “Bike/Ped Priority”, or “Shared Priority”.
 This allows project funding resources to be targeted to the best types of improvements that would complete the overall system.
 In addition, maintenance dollars could also be prioritized based on the anticipated street functions.

-5.3.5.2 Expand Capacity on Key Corridors
+Expand Capacity on Key Corridors

 Reviewing the travel demand model volume forecasts and intersection operations analysis made it clear that Principal Arterials will continue to be the core vehicle routes throughout the City.
 Principal Arterials should provide maximum vehicle capacity with 5 lanes, or if 5 lanes are not feasible, 4 lanes with greater access control.
 Arterial-to-arterial intersections should have traffic signals with separate left-turn lanes, and if necessary dual left-turn lanes and/or right-turn lanes.

-5.3.5.3 Right-Size Urban Corridors
+Right-Size Urban Corridors